Making Logic a First-Class Citizen in Generative ML for Networking: End-to-end Case Studies

-\mypar{Evaluating synthetic traffic} The constraints learned by \sys can be used as a comprehensive and interpretable metric to evaluate SOTA synthetic data generators and gain insights.
-We consider three network-specific generators, NetShare~\cite{yin2022netshare}, NetDiffusion~\cite{jiang2024netdiffusion}, and FlowChronicle~\cite{cuppers2024flowchronicle}, alongside four general-purpose tabular data generators: E-WGAN-GP~\cite{gulrajani2017ewgan}, CTGAN~\cite{xu2019ctgan}, TVAE~\cite{xu2019ctgan}, and GPT2-based REaLTabFormer~\cite{solatorio2023realtabformer}.
-This selection covers a wide spectrum of generative models including GAN, Diffusion, Variational Autoencoders, and Transformers.
+\mypar{Baselines} We evaluate \sys against three network-specific generators: NetShare~\cite{yin2022netshare}, NetDiffusion~\cite{jiang2024netdiffusion}, and FlowChronicle~\cite{cuppers2024flowchronicle}, as well as four general-purpose tabular data generators: E-WGAN-GP~\cite{gulrajani2017ewgan}, CTGAN~\cite{xu2019ctgan}, TVAE~\cite{xu2019ctgan}, and REaLTabFormer~\cite{solatorio2023realtabformer}.\footnote{FlowChronicle only supports CIDDS, and NetDiffusion only PCAP.} This selection covers a broad range of generative models, including GANs, Diffusion models, Variational Autoencoders, and Transformers.
+For comparison, we also include vanilla GPT-2~\cite{radford2019gpt2} and GPT-2 with rejection sampling.
+In the latter, the model resamples whenever an inconsistent output is detected, repeating until enough consistent samples are produced.

-For most models, except REaLTabFormer, the distribution is long-tailed and/or right-skewed, indicating that a substantial fraction of generated samples violate many constraints (Fig.~\ref{fig:samplev}).
-Additionally, most generated samples for Netflix and CIC-IDS datasets violate at least one rule.
-While we acknowledge the presence of strict, dataset-specific constraints (\eg deployment rules in \S\ref{subsec:examples}), most violated constraints are fundamental, with examples shown in Table~\ref{tab:examplerules}.

-Fig.~\ref{fig:rulev} summarizes the number of distinct rules violated at least once by each generator.
-REaLTabFormer consistently achieves the best compliance across all datasets.
-Interestingly, network-specific generators do not have a clear advantage over general-purpose models.
-For instance, despite FlowChronicle using pattern-based rules for guided synthesis, it violates nearly half of the learned constraints, suggesting that its patterns provide limited coverage.
-Similarly, NetDiffusion applies post-generation correction using hand-crafted rules but still violates nearly 30\% of the constraints, indicating the insufficiency of manually defined rule sets.
-These findings highlight a key gap: current network-specific data generators lack robust mechanisms for enforcing network semantics.

-Beyond assessing synthetic data, \sys can be used to improve the generation pipelines.
-The simplest way to do so is to use the learned constraints $\mathbf{C}$ as a post-generation filter.

-\mypar{Rule-compliant traffic generation} We propose a straightforwar method that mirrors classical rejection sampling: for each generated sample, \sys evaluates its validity against $\mathbf{C}$.
-If the sample violates any constraints, it is rejected, and the ML generator is invoked again to produce a new sample.
-This approach is simple and model-agnostic, but has two key limitations: (1) It can compromise statistical fidelity when the underlying ML model frequently generates invalid samples, leading to heavy rejection and distributional skew~(Fig.~\ref{fig:filtered}), and (2) it incurs significant runtime overhead, as constraint checking lies on the critical path of sample generation~(Fig.~\ref{fig:gentime}).
-A promising alternative is to integrate the learned constraints directly with inference via constrained decoding~\cite{willard2023outlines,beurer2024guiding}, which leverages the power of SOTA LLMs while producing rule-compliant data.
-We leave such optimization to future work.